arthurBricq/chess_rust/README.md

     - [ ] En Passant, using a stateful representation
     - [ ] Fix bugs with castling: it seems possible to long castle if there is a piece in between the king and the rook
     - [ ] Non-queen promotions
-    - [ ] Stop after checkmate !
-This yields to weird position.
 - solver and optimisation
     - [ ] Move ordering: consider the better moves first
     - [ ] Hash each evaluated position to avoid recomputing score of a position that already existed